Brokenbonds/C_Sharp_Unity/README.md

 # Project 29 Method Submission Assignment<br>
 Created a method in a new class that takes 2 user given integers as parameters, but also checks to see if the 2nd parameter has been put in.
 A try catch was used to ensure that when nothing was put into the second input, it would understand to use the default value.

-# Project 30 Class Submission Assignment
+# Project 30 Class Submission Assignment<br>
 Created a new class and a void method in that class that takes 2 integers as parameters.
 The method does a math operation on the first integer and displays the second integer to the screen.

+# Project 31 Another Class Submission Assignment<br>
+Create a class that has 4 methods in it as requested in this assignment.
+I had to create an input and output on a Void method, create a method with output parameters, overload the same method, and create a static class.